junguler/m3u-radio-music-playlists/README.md

 * click on the folder icon to load your local m3u playlist
 * click on the globe icon to load an online playlist (a raw github address for example)

+<br

 ###### on windows, mac and linux

+*   kodi: a complete solution of all things iptv and much more
 *   mpv: for the tinkerer types, see my [config files](https://github.com/junguler/win_confs/tree/main/mpv/portable_config) for an example
 *   vlc: if you want an out of the box experience that just works
 *   AIMP: suggested by [@lux5am](https://github.com/lux5am) in [#23](https://github.com/junguler/m3u-radio-music-playlists/discussions/23), a winamp clone with everything you might need to listen and record radio